FionaG26/alx-backend-storage/0x02-redis_basic/README.md

 1. Create a get method that takes a key string argument and an optional callable argument named fn.
 The get method should retrieve the value associated with the key from Redis.
 If the key does not exist, it should return None.
 If the fn argument is provided, it should be used as a conversion function to convert the retrieved value back to the desired format before returning it.

 2. Implement two new methods, get_str and get_int, that will automatically parameterize the Cache.get method with the correct conversion function. get_str should retrieve the value associated with the key and convert it to a string before returning it. get_int should retrieve the value associated with the key and convert it to an integer before returning it.

+### 2. Incrementing values
+Familiarize yourself with the INCR command and its python equivalent.

+In this task, we will implement a system to count how many times methods of the Cache class are called.

+Above Cache define a count_calls decorator that takes a single method Callable argument and returns a Callable.

+As a key, use the qualified name of method using the __qualname__ dunder method.

+Create and return function that increments the count for that key every time the method is called and returns the value returned by the original method.

+Remember that the first argument of the wrapped function will be self which is the instance itself, which lets you access the Redis instance.

+Protip: when defining a decorator it is useful to use functool.wraps to conserve the original function’s name, docstring, etc. Make sure you use it as described here.

+Decorate Cache.store with count_calls.